-Heat the butter and stout in a medium saucepan over medium heat until the butter melts.
-Remove the pan from the heat and add the dark chocolate.
-Stir until smooth.
+2. Heat the butter and stout in a medium saucepan over medium heat until the butter melts.
+Remove the pan from the heat, then add the dark chocolate and stir until smooth.

-Whisk the eggs and sour cream into the chocolate.
-Add the dry ingredients and stir to combine without over mixing.
+4. Whisk the eggs and sour cream into the chocolate.
+Add the dry ingredients and stir to combine without over-mixing.

-Pour the batter into the prepared pan.
-Bake until set and a wooden skewer inserted in the center of the cake comes clean, 55 to 60 minutes.
-(If the top is beginning to brown before the cake is completely cooked, loosely cover with a piece of foil.)
+5. Pour the batter into the prepared pan (it will be quite full).
+Place the pan on a baking sheet and transfer to the oven.
+Bake until the cake is set and a wooden skewer inserted in the center of the cake comes clean, 55 to 65 minutes.
+(If the top is beginning to darken before the cake is completely baked, loosely cover with a piece of foil.)

-Transfer the cake to a rack and cool in the pan for 5 minutes.
-Then turn the cake out onto the rack and cool completely.
+6. Transfer the cake to a rack and cool in the pan for 5 minutes.
+Turn the cake out onto the rack and cool completely.
 Cut into 1/2 inch slices.
 Serve with Irish Whiskey Whipped Cream.

 Irish Whiskey Whipped Cream